shorebirdtech/shorebird/TRUSTED_TESTERS.md

 should notice that it updates to the latest built and published version rather than using the previously installed version.

-The current `shorebird publish` flow is not how we envison Shorebird being used longer term (e.g one might push a git hash to a CI/CD system, which would then publish it to Shorebird).
+The current `shorebird publish` flow is not how we envision Shorebird being used longer term (e.g one might push a git hash to a CI/CD system, which would then publish it to Shorebird).
 However, it's the simplest thing to do for now.